-When in doubt, throw steak or marinated chicken on the grill for the main course.
+When in doubt, throw a steak or marinated chicken on the grill for the main course.
 You can probably even get your husband or one of the men to tend the grill so you can deal with the rest of the meal.
 We have found that it pays to get a larger grill – the smaller ones don’t have enough room to cook for company.
 At least two levels of cooking surfaces are helpful, so you can move meat between levels to adjust for the cooking variations.
-We have the side burners on our gas grills, but almost never use them.
-I try to stay out of the way, and boil corn or cook whatever side dishes we are having in the house, and let my husband man the grill.
+We have the side burners on our gas grills but rarely use them.
+I try to stay out of the way, boil corn or cook whatever side dishes we are having in the house, and let my husband man the grill.

-Great freedom can be realized by putting together a crock pot meal at breakfast time, turning it on and then leaving for a day on the lake.
+Great freedom can be realized by putting together a crock pot meal at breakfast time, turning it on, and then leaving for a day on the lake.

-Thank goodness someone finally invented a way to cook in the oven without having to scrub baked-on food off of pans afterwards.
+Thank goodness someone finally invented a way to cook in the oven without having to scrub baked-on food off of pans afterward.
 They come in plastic or foil types.
 The foil kind can be used on the grill as well as in the oven.
 You can cook the whole meal in one bag for up to 8 people.
-They tend to make the food cook more quickly as well as making meat more tender.
+They tend to make the food cook more quickly as well as make meat more tender.

 Rice Cooker/Vegetable Steamer

 This is a big labor saver, just throw in the ingredients and turn it on 15-20 minutes before serving.
 It also doubles as a serving bowl, reducing dishes!